 My dad gave me his bike a few years ago.
 After almost 60 years of ownership he understood that his cycling days had come to an end.
 I was happy to take it, with a vague thought of using it, but it ended up in my shed where it sat for a year or two, or three.
 At some point during that time I realised that it really needed some attention before being used again, and that in an ideal world I would find the energy and time to fix it up.
 That didn’t happen of course.
 Until…. lockdown.

-My dad bought the frame second-hand in 1960.
+My dad bought the frame second-hand in 1960 – when he was 24.
 We can estimate from the design that it dates from a few years before.
 He built it up with components from a local shop so most of what was still present was from 1955-1960 shop stock.
 It’s worth saying that in around 1990 (when I was 14/15) I did some work on this bike.
 Some of it was good, some not so good.
 The end result was that the original derailleur and shifter were gone, an additional chain ring and front derailleur had been added along with some (modernish at the time) Shimano 105 shifters.
-I spray-painted it with aerosol cans – which also looked ok at the time but of course didn’t last that well over the next 25+ years.
+I spray-painted it with aerosol cans – which also looked okay at the time but of course didn’t last that well over the next 25+ years.
 Thankfully I didn’t make any other ‘improvements’.

 I decided that this time around I would enlist the skills of a professional stove enameler.
 I used Argos Racing Cycles, in Brislington, Bristol.
 They’re very well respected and people take their bike frames there from all over the UK.

 I decided to do a little research – thanks to the Internet and its contributors it proved really quite easy.
 The brake levers and callipers are made by G.B Cycle Components of Feltham, Middlesex and I was able to identify them as a post-1955 model.